jpaige343/devSrc/README.md

 # devSrc

-devSrc is a user curated library to share, store, and study software engineering resources within the student developer community.
+devSrc is a user curated library to share, store, and study software engineering resources within the student developer community

 ## Why devSrc?